hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 #### Parameters

-`extraData`: _string_ - Hexadecimal representation of the extra data field, with a maximum of 32 bytes
+`extraData`: _string_ - Hexadecimal representation of the extra data field, with a maximum of 32 bytes.

 #### Returns